muhammadwaseem00/muhammadwaseem00.github.io/_pages/codes.md

 <style type="text/css"> body{ font-size: 12pt; } </style>

-This page will be updated soon.
-Please have a look at my [Github](https://github.com/qaixerabbas) link.
+You can have a look at my [Github](https://github.com/muhammadwaseem00) account.